gjtorikian/markdown_conrefs_js/readme.md

 Note: this format differs slightly from Maruku.
 Maruku metadata only applies to Markdown inline elements, like bold, or italic.
 This system allows you to conref even plain-text.
 In fact, [namp](https://github.com/gjtorikian/namp), my Markdown processor written in Node.js, also supports this notation.

 **Remember**: the syntax to define this metadata is `curly brace-colon-space`!
-Why is that important, well...
+Why is that important?
+Well...

 In order to reference the conref, you'll just use this syntax wherever you want to do an insertion: `{:id}`.
 That's `curly brace-colon-id-curly brace`--nothing else!
 It's irrelevant if you defined your id with `#`, `id=""`, or `id=''`--all you want to do is use the id name.
 To use the examples above, that'd be: